Modern life is time consuming and energy demanding - feeling stressed, overwhelmed and wrung out can be detrimental to sleep patterns.

 Some people find it hard to guide their own meditation and to keep their focus and so audio recordings of guided meditations or visualisations are popular.

-These may be downloaded through apps like headspace, calm, buddhify and the mindfulness app.
+These can be downloaded through apps like headspace, calm, buddhify and the mindfulness app.

-Meditation may be done at any point during the day and can be beneficial for reducing the stress response and improving sleep quality (2).
+Meditation can be carried out at any point during the day and can be beneficial for reducing the stress response and improving sleep quality (2).

 Spending 20 minutes in the evening meditating can be a useful tool to assist with unwinding.